 Be aware that withdrawal from others can be a sign of serious depression in diabetes.
 This is a condition that should be taken seriously and requires the involvement of a healthcare professional.

 For more information about depression and its symptoms, read our article Learn to recognize depression.

-If you have had success in helping the person you support overcome loneliness or have battled this yourself, please do share your experience with other community members in the Community Forums section of the site.
+If you have had success in helping yourself or the person you support overcome loneliness or have battled this yourself, please do share your experience with other community members in the Forums section of the site.
 Your tips and ideas could be of great help to others.